North Sea, France

 Ailes Marines the Iberdrola company in charge of the development, construction, installation and operation of the offshore wind farm of the bay of Saint-Brieuc awarded the consortium Iemants (subsidiary of Smulders) and EQUANS the contract to construct an offshore substation for the Saint Brieuc offshore wind farm.

 The consortium is responsible for the engineering, construction, installation, commissioning and testing of the substation.
 Iemants is responsible for the engineering and construction of the steel structures for both the topside and jacket.
 All works will be performed at the Smulders’ production facilities in Belgium and Poland.
 The topside will be transferred to the EQUANS yard in Hoboken for final assembly.
-Assembly works of the jacket will take place in Vlissingen (the Netherlands).
+Assembly works of the jacket took place in Vlissingen (the Netherlands).

 EQUANS is responsible for the engineering, procurement, integration, construction and testing (on- and offshore) of all LV, MV, HV and auxiliary systems for the jacket and topside of the Saint Brieuc offshore substation.